kind2-mc/kind2/doc/usr/source/9_other/11_minimal_correction_set.rst

 Note that ``--mcs_category annotations`` is not required since it is the default value.

-The following minimal correction set is printed:
+The following minimal cut set is printed:

 .. code-block:: none